June 6th - 18th, 2020

 Aigues-Mortes sits on the flat marshes of the Petite Camargue and is considered the purest example of 13th-century military architecture.
 Today it looks much like it did in the Middle Ages.
 A crenelated wall with five towers and ten fortified doors surrounds the town of neatly rectilinear streets.

 One last photo session with the white horses running through water before dining in Les Saintes Maries de la Mer.
+A wonderful dinner will be prepared by our hotel.
+The Camargue is known for its black bulls (taureaux), so there are good steaks for the carnivores among us.
 Overnight Hotel Mangio Fango

 We say goodbye to the Camargue region and head to the interior scenic part of Provence this morning.

 The Provence region was the first Roman province beyond the Alps.
 They called it Provincia Romana, which evolved into the present name.
 While it has been part of France for more than 500 years, it still retains a distinct cultural and linguistic identity, particularly in the interior of the region.

 First stop of the day is the Roman city of Arles!
 Roman treasures, sultry stone squares, and a festive atmosphere are all part of the backdrop to the amazing photos we will take.
 We’ll see the colorful houses that show up in some of van Gogh’s paintings.
 We will visit the Arenes D’Arles Amphitheatre dating back to 90 AD.
 This amphitheater was capable of seating over 20,000 spectators and was built to provide entertainment in the form of chariot races and bloody battles—very impressive!
 You will have some time to explore Arles on your own.
 We will meet for lunch at iconic Cafe van Gogh.

 Next, the medieval hilltop village of Les Baux de Provence to shop, or sit and have a nice glass of wine and enjoy the spectacular views.